Bug report #454

 This bug virtually disables pattern usage in print composer.

-#14 Updated by Maciej Sieczka - almost 13 years ago
+#14 Updated by Maciej Sieczka - about 13 years ago

 Replying to [comment:16 mhugent]:

 Unfortunately, it does only work for ps, not for pdf output.
 This is probably a Qt bug.